Alankrit005/Brain-Tumor-Detection-Model/README.md

 - Sigmoid / Softmax activation for binary/multi-class classification

 ## 📊 Dataset

-> Replace this section based on your dataset

 The model was trained on a publicly available dataset of brain MRI images (e.g., from [Kaggle](https://www.kaggle.com)) labeled with tumor presence.
 All images were preprocessed (resized, normalized) before training.